Test Id : BAMRP

 Patient Preparation:

-1. For serum collection: Patient must fast for at least 12 hours prior to collection; fasting morning specimen is preferred.
+1. For serum collection: Fasting: 12 hours, required; fasting morning specimen preferred

-4. No synthetic fat substitutes (eg, Olestra) or fat-blocking nutritional supplements
+e.
+Synthetic fat substitutes (eg, Olestra) or fat-blocking nutritional supplements for 24 hours before specimen collection.

-5. Barium interferes with test procedure; if patient has used barium, it is recommended to wait 48 hours before starting the stool collection.
+3. If the patient has used barium, it is recommended to wait at least 48 hours before collecting the feces specimen.

 Specimen Type: Serum